lherman-cs/website/content/resume/_index.md

 - title: WebRTC MediaDevices in Go
   date: 11/2019 - Present
   descriptions:
+  - is an interface to obtain access to hardware, various codecs, and p2p data transfer with WebRTC
   - Designed the project architecture and structure
   - Initiated and lead the project
 - title: Liar Dice Online